The term “transpersonal psychology” was first introduced by humanistic psychologists such as Victor Frankl and Abraham Maslow in the 1960s.

 Alfried LÄNGLE, M.D., Ph.D., Dr. h.c.mult., professor and honorary professor, was born in 1951 in Austria where he still lives.
-He studied medicine and psychology at the Universities of Innsbruck, Rome, Toulouse and Vienna.
-After years of hospital work in general medicine and psychiatry and in an outpatient department of social psychiatry, he started a private practice in psychotherapy, general medicine and clinical psychology in Vienna (since 1982).
+He studied medicine and psychology at the Universities of Innsbruck, Rome, Toulouse, and Vienna.
+After years of hospital work in general medicine and psychiatry and in an outpatient department of social psychiatry, in 1982 he started a private practice in psychotherapy, general medicine, and clinical psychology in Vienna.

 This talk will be in four parts.
 First, it will look at the history of psychedelic therapy, focusing particularly on the 1950s and early 1960s in the US.
 Second, it will look at the contemporary psychedelic renaissance, and how it builds on the research ideas of the 1950s and 60s.
 Third, it will speculate on how the field will develop into two different paths – medicalized psychedelic therapy, and psychedelic spirituality.
 Fourth, it will consider difficult psychedelic experiences and the challenge of integration.